Skip to content

 • Container Types:

-• Sequence[T]: Use Sequence[T] instead of list[T] — are converted to immutable tuples
+• Sequence[T]: sequence-like inputs are normalized to immutable tuples

-• Set[T]: Use Set[T] instead of set[T] — are converted to immutable frozensets
+• Set[T]: set-like inputs are normalized to immutable frozensets

 • tuple[T, ...]: Fixed or variable-length tuples